cmorman89/weather-app/README.md

 ## About

-This project demonstrates a basic Flask web application that retrieves real-time weather data from the OpenWeatherMap API.
-The app features a single page with a form where users can input a city name.
-Upon submission, the app fetches and displays the current weather data for the specified city.

-Built with Flask, this project showcases how to interact with a third-party RESTful API to fetch and process data.
-The frontend is created using HTML and Jinja templating, while the backend handles the API requests and data display.
+This project is a small demo app that fetches and displays real-time weather data for a specified city.
+The app uses the [OpenWeatherMap](https://home.openweathermap.org/) API as the data source.
+The app is built using Python, Flask, and HTML/CSS/JS (TailwindCSS).

 ---